 For example, if you include the -verbose command-line option, detailed status messages are sent to the console during the analysis.

-For information about the available command-line options and syntax format, see the Micro Focus

-Fortify Static Code Analyzer User Guide.
+For information about the available command-line options and the proper syntax, see the Micro Focus Fortify Static Code Analyzer User Guide.